Berea-College-CSC-226/p01-final-project-harrisonj2-whitakera2-p01/README.md

 your team did not contribute their fair share.
 Grades will be adjusted for any team member who is evaluated poorly.
 Your commit history will be used as evidence, so make sure you are using git effectively!

-    Both members worked to ensure the code was completed

 ### ❗Reflection

 Each partner should write three to four well-written paragraphs address the following (at a minimum):